Engineering Merchants: Reap the benefits of up-selling & cross-selling

 Nationwide distributor praises OGL software, IT support and cyber security services.
 Having worked with Allfix for several years on multiple software, IT and cyber security projects, we spoke with the Systems and Operations Manager to find out how they have been benefiting from OGL’s breadth of services.
 Why did you choose prof.ITplus over other softw...Find out more >

-What is a Sales Order Management System?
-An Order Management System (OMS) is a tool that helps control the process between a customer placing an order and the product going out for delivery.
+An sales Order Management System (OMS) is a tool that helps control the process between a customer placing an order and the product going out for delivery.
 It tracks sales, stock and fulfilment as well as ensuring all processes and people in-between are kept informed and up-to-date.
-The idea of an Order Management System h...Find out more >
+The idea of an sales ordering system hasn’t changed in a long time...Find out more >